[music] paused

 }

-Now we write our first real gameplay system.
+Now we write our first real gameplay system, a function that reads keyboard input and moves the paddle:

 fn move_paddle(